REST API source concepts

 Many web applications offer a public API that developers can use to leverage the application in their own software.
 Coveo takes advantage of such an API to call the application and therefore retrieve its content.
 A REST API source allows you to index content from repositories exposing their data through a REST API.

-When creating your source, in the Coveo Administration Console, you must provide a JSON configuration allowing Coveo to retrieve items from the repository services and their respective resource endpoints.
+When creating your REST API source, you must provide a JSON configuration allowing Coveo to retrieve content items.
 This configuration indicates which API calls to execute to fetch the desired items, how to parse the responses to extract relevant metadata, and what type of resources these items represent.

 While the Reference article details the elements to use in a JSON configuration, this article explains some basic concepts that apply to any REST API source and its JSON configuration.
 It describes the typical structure of a repository to index, as well as how to use dynamic values to retrieve your content and how JSON objects properties can be passed down to child objects in your JSON configuration.